JuanMBZ/dep/README.md

                         Add inputted number of zeroes to the left of EMP_ACCTNO -u, --sheetname       Sets output file names to their correspinding sheet name.
 Default uses the excel file's name.
 ```
-* Square brackets are optional and can be left out
+* Items with square brackets are optional and can be left out